jmstogsdill/ksu-esports-tournament-bot/README.md

 `docker run -d --name ksu-esports-bot-container --env-file .env ksu-esports-bot`

 However, this functionality has undergone very limited testing, using only the "Docker Desktop" (AMD64) application installed on a machine running Windows 10.
-Any functionality beyond running the bot and having it log in to Discord are untested, and extensive alterations may be required for the bot to function fully with Docker.
+Any functionality beyond running the containerized bot and having it log in to Discord are untested, and extensive alterations may be required for the bot to function fully with Docker.